 Nothing beats old-fashioned desserts.
 With Halloween coming up, us editors at RecipeLion thought we’d reminisce about some vintage candy recipes that are still as delicious today as they were way back when.
 With 7 Vintage Candy Recipes Nana Would Make, we are focusing on those old candy recipes that are still beloved today.

 From candy buttons to toffee, we are sharing our favorite vintage candy recipes.
 You can make these for your Halloween party or for a fun afternoon activity with or while thinking about grandma.

-If you have been following along with RecipeLion news, you know that we’ve recently released two amazing cookbooks:
+If you have been following along with RecipeLion news, you know that we’ve recently released several amazing cookbooks, including:

 7 Vintage Candy Recipes Nana Would Make

 - 3 tablespoons meringue powder

 - 6 tablespoons water, plus more as needed

 - 1/2 teaspoon vanilla, cherry, or any flavored extract

 - Food coloring

 - In a large bowl, beat together the meringue powder, confectioners’ sugar, water, and vanilla (or flavored extract) until the mixture holds stiff peaks and loses its sheen (about 10 minutes).